 The Office of Advancement, on behalf of Dalhousie University, in its sole discretion, will select the participating projectDAL campaigns.
 The Office of Advancement reserves the right to discontinue an active project at any time for any reason, without notice, including without limitation because of a group’s eligibility status or a group’s failure to comply with the Dalhousie University’s policies.

-Campaigners are responsible for promoting their cause, preparing a personal thank-you message to donors, and submitting status updates to the appropriate parties at the Office of Advancement (primarily the Annual Giving Officer).
+Campaigners are responsible for promoting their cause, preparing a personal “thank you” message to donors and submitting status updates to the appropriate parties at the Office of Advancement (primarily the Annual Giving Officer).

 All funds raised will be directed to the Office of Advancement.
-Dalhousie University will issue official tax receipts for charitable donations to donors at the time of the donation, if eligible.
+Dalhousie University will issue official tax receipts for charitable donations to donors at the time of the donation.
 Alumni who reside in the United States and contribute to a campaign will receive their receipt in the mail.
 Only Canadian residents will be issued an electronic tax receipt.

 Each project will be hosted on the projectDAL website for a pre-determined amount of time.
 Projects that reach the stated goal before the allotted time are permitted to continue raising funds until the end date is reached.
 If the project is not funded within this time frame, it will be removed from the active projects listing on projectDAL.
 However, student groups are encouraged to continue fundraising efforts through other means (offline).
 Projects selected must show a direct benefit to Dalhousie, the student experience or the community through Dalhousie.
 Dalhousie cannot issue tax receipts for organizations which already have a charitable designation.
 Dalhousie cannot issue tax receipts for self-directed campaigns soliciting gifts for a specific student – this does not comply with CRA’s standards.